m0nsieurPsych0/librenms-speedtest/README.md

-# WORK IN PROGRESS - NEAR COMPLETION
-# NOT TO BE USED YET

 # LibreNMS Speedtest

-A speedtest plugin for LibreNMS, build with RRD and Speedtest-CLI
+## A Speedtest plugin for LibreNMS
+Built with RRD and Speedtest CLI by Ookla